lgs85/bods_simulator/README.md

 ## Run the notebook locally

 Clone the repository and navigate to the `bods_simulator` folder.
-Open the notebook using whichever software you prefer (e.g. [VS code](https://code.visualstudio.com/) and follow the instructions).
+Open the notebook using whichever software you prefer (e.g. [VS code](https://code.visualstudio.com/)) and follow the instructions.

 ## Run the notebook on Google Colab